 About Emma

 I offer therapy for adults, teens and couples.
 I have over 12 years of experience working in the mental health and treatment field in various capacities.
-I have extensive experience working people struggling with substance abuse, behavioral addictions, the impact of trauma, mood disorders, and borderline traits on both a group and individual level.
+I have extensive experience working with folks struggling with substance abuse, behavioral addictions, the impact of trauma, mood disorders, and borderline traits on both a group and individual level.

 I received my M.A. in Clinical Psychology from Antioch University with a specialization in Psychological Trauma Studies.
 I am also a Certified Drug and Alcohol Counselor (CADC-III) and have experience volunteering with Trevor Project’s crisis line serving LGBTQ+ youth.
 I have completed Phase 1 and Phase 2 of Brainspotting training.